AljoschaMeyer/valuable-value/README.md

 - `nil`: A value that carries [no further information](https://en.wikipedia.org/wiki/Unit_type).
 - `boolean`: Either `true` or `false`.
-- `float`: An [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) double precision float
+- `float`: An [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) double precision float, with the only difference that there is only one kind of NaN.
 - `int`: An integer between `-(2^63)` and `(2^63) - 1` (inclusive).
 - `array`: An ordered sequence of up to `(2^63) - 1` values.
 - `map`: An unordered collection of up to `(2^63) - 1` pairs (`entries`) of values, where the first values of all entries are pairwise distinct.
 The first value of an entry is called a *key*, the second value is the *corresponding value*.

 The choice of values a self-describing format provides is to some degree arbitrary.
 For vv, decisions between different approaches have often been decided based on machine-friendliness.
 Fixed-width integers are much easier to handle than arbitrary precision integers.
 Floats are easier than true rationals.
-Maximum collection and string sizes enable implementations to precisely follow the spec rather than introducing arbitrary limits that would inevitably differ between distinct implementations.
+Maximum collection sizes enable implementations to precisely follow the spec rather than introducing arbitrary limits that would inevitably differ between distinct implementations.

 ## Relations